pebble-tree/node-foundationdb/README.md

 Node bindings for [FoundationDB](https://foundationdb.org)!

-These bindings are currently in the process of being revived and renewed from some very old code.
-This library will not be entirely API-stable pre 1.0.
-Expect some slight API drift over the next few weeks before 1.0 lands.
+These bindings are currently in the process of being revived.
+[See progress below](#revival-progress).
+Until then this library will work, but there will be small API changes.
+Treat minor versions as semver breakage points.

 - [Getting started](#usage)
 - [Connecting to your database cluster](#connecting-to-your-cluster)